dieisabel/stuff/backup/README.md

 I use selfhosted services using docker, some of them have data volumes that I need to backup.
 To backup use `backup-docker.sh`, make sure you run it as root.

+## Security files

+I use some security tools like Aegis for 2FA and KeePassXC for passwords, to backup them use `backup-security.sh`.